 Reception to Year 6

 The school day runs from 9.00am to 3.15pm, Monday to Friday.
 This equates to 31 hours and 15 minutes per week.
-We are transitioning to a 32.5 hour week by September 2023.

 The school gates open at 8.30am and children will enter their classrooms from 8.45am.
 This 'soft start' to the school day allows children to begin their day in a calm and relaxed way and the staggered entry avoids overcrowding.